 The King’s Privy Council of the Kingdom of Hawaiʻi serves as a trusted advisory body within the Kingdom.
 Presided over by the Lei Aliʻi, the Crown Prince and Head of the Privy Council, this assembly guides and supports the King in matters of governance, vision, and responsibility to the lāhui.

-The Council is composed of four esteemed members — the Aliʻi Manaʻo Nui, Lanny Sinkin; the Voice of Peace; Position 3, Steward of the Tree of Life Medical Centers; and Position 4, Steward of the Royal Administration and the Office of the Royal Family.
+The Council is composed of four esteemed members — the Aliʻi Manaʻo Nui, Joshua Kotter; the Aliʻi Nui Haʻiʻōlelo (Chief Orator); the Aliʻi Nui o ke Kumuola Lapaʻau (Chief of the Tree of Life Medical Centers); and the Aliʻi Nui o nā Hui Maluhia Hui Puʻuhonua (Chief of the Enlightened Peace Centers).
 Together with the Lei Aliʻi, their collective wisdom and experience uphold the sacred trust of leadership.

 As voices of counsel, the members of the Privy Council strengthen the foundation of the Kingdom by offering thoughtful perspective and guidance, ensuring that decisions made by the Crown reflect both the enduring traditions and the evolving needs of the Hawaiian Nation.